danyalette/personal-website/_posts/2017-06-03-migrating-from-wordpress-to-jekyll.md

 ### Uploads

 You'll also want to grab your uploads directory.
-You could just plunk the whole `wp-content` directory into the root of your Jekyll site.
+You could just plunk the whole `wp-content` directory from your Wordpress export into the root of your Jekyll site.
 This will mean that, in your eventual live Jekyll blog, your uploads will have the same URLs they did in your Wordpress site.

-However, I wanted to get rid of the traces of Wordpress, and use a directory structure that was more nuanced.
+However, personally, I wanted to get rid of the traces of Wordpress, and use a directory structure that was more nuanced.
 So, I created `assets/images/` in my Jekyll project, and moved the `uploads/` directory (which you can find inside the Wordpress export's `wp-content/` directory) into my new Jekyll project's `assets/images/`.
 ```
 jekyll-project
   -- assets